 - Separate property is any property that was owned before the marriage or obtained after the divorce.
 Some property may also be considered separate even if it was obtained during the marriage, such as an inheritance or gifts from other people.

-There are exceptions with separate property under which the spouse would be entitled to some of its value, so be sure to discuss this with your divorce lawyer in New Jersey.
+There are exceptions with separate property under which the spouse would be entitled to some of its value, so be sure to discuss this with your divorce law in NJ.

 Factors Courts Consider When Dividing Property

 The court will consider a multitude of factors when dividing marital property.
 These factors include:

 - Property settlement agreements